A WRITING LIFE

 My Road to California: The Search for a Southern Overland Route, 1540-1848, originally published by The Arthur H. Clark Company, has been reprinted in paperback.
 The book is the only volume to bring together the story of the search for an overland route to California by Spaniards, Mexicans and Americans.
 It may be purchased online at Barnes & Noble and at Amazon and by order at any bookstore.
 This reprint volume contains an index.

-In progress: a novel, The People.
-This is an alternate history with a touch or two of science fiction, a retelling of the story of the response of the western Indians to the invasion of their lands by the American army and settlers.
+The People, released in 2014.
+This is an alternate history with a touch of science fiction, a retelling of the story of the response of the western Indians to the invasion of their lands by the American army and settlers.
 The tribes form a confederation which, with the help of superior weapons supplied by a shadowy Asian people called the Celestials, is a formidable force.
 The Indians win this time.
+Available in hard cover, ebook and large print.

 Since the trends in recent years have been toward self-publication, the options in the production of covers has proliferated.
 I have displayed some examples of the various options here.